How to get from Cancun to Mexico City: 3 Best Options

 🗺️ Valladolid

-Valladolid is a colonial town located about 150 kilometers to the west of Cancun.
-It is a great place to stop and you could easily spend a few days here.
+Valladolid is a colonial town located about 150 kilometers west of Cancun.
+It is a great place to stop, and you could easily spend a few days here.

-Valladolid is the jumping-off point to many different cenotes and is close to the famous Chichen Itza ruins.
+Valladolid is the jumping-off point for many cenotes and is close to the famous Chichén Itzá ruins.
 You can enjoy strolling around the historic downtown of Valladolid and check out the delicious cafes and restaurants.

 🗺️ Merida

-Merida is the capital of the state of Yucatan and is located 300 kilometers to the west of Cancun.
-Merida is a beautiful colonial city, with amazing architecture to check out on the Paseo de Montejo.
+Merida is the capital of the state of Yucatan and is located 300 kilometers west of Cancun.
+Merida is a beautiful colonial city with fantastic architecture to check out on the Paseo de Montejo.

-When you get to travel from Cancun to Merida, it has many great museums and is a great place to learn about Mayan history and Yucatecan culture.
+When you travel from Cancun to Merida, you will find many great museums and a great place to learn about Mayan history and Yucatecan culture.
 You can eat traditional Yucatecan food at many different restaurants.

 🗺️ Campeche